t-asano/tinyviewplus/README_en.md

 The average speed is calculated from the time required to pass through the two gates.
 Please install a second gate near the first gate.

-The distance between the gates can be set with Q key.
+The distance between the gates can be set with P key.
 Selectable distance and suitable speed range are as follows.

 | Distance between the gates | suitable speed range |
 | :------------: | :------------: |